joshuahbanderson1/GenAI_Project/README.md

 Your pitch lacks professional polish.

 Our Solution:​
- Our Production Estimator, changes all that by making pitching movies to Netflix executives simple and intuitive for all writers.4
+ Our Production Estimator, changes all that by making pitching movies to Netflix executives simple and intuitive for all writers.

 # Link
 https://production-estimator.lovable.app/